 Of course, you can also check out Rad’s map below for some excellent hotel deals and vacation rentals.

 When you’ve had your fill of trumpets, head back to Belgrade, a charming European capital known for its high culture and fun people.
 Book a splavovi for more partying aboard a boat on the Sava and Danube.
 Explore the palaces that were once home of Serbian royalty, and take in the magnificent beauty of the Belgrade Fortress.

 Indulge in the arts, cozy cafes, eccentric personalities, and nightlife at Skadarlija, the city’s bohemian street.
 Get some sea and sun at Ada Ciganlija, an island in Sava whose pebble beaches draw tourists in the summer while bars and restaurants serve refreshments.

 The biggest party in Serbia is taking place at Guca for the 61st Guca Trumpet Festival August 5-7, 2022.

 Plan ahead: Book your perfect trip with our Serbia travel guide and destination information.
 Does Serbia require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
-How to stay safe during Guca Trumpet Festival 2021?
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
+How to stay safe during Guca Trumpet Festival 2022?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Serbia?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Guca Trumpet Festival 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Guca Trumpet Festival 2022 using the map below!